respondflow/register-api-info/10-03-2025-customer-update.md

 ## HTTP responses with meta data updated

 Requests to endpoints fetching multiple resources will respond with a `meta` section.
 This section now includes a `total_count` field under `pagination`.
 See below.
 Please note that additional fields may be added in the future.
-This is temporary, once our API contracts are finalized we will not change them without releasing a new version.

 Example: